json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 ## IMPORTANT {#schema-schemagen-disclaimer}

 Ideally, this functionality should be used to create a starting point in authoring a schema.
 The schemas output by this library should be reviewed by actual people prior to being put into a production system.
+This can be accomplished via approval tests or some other change review mechanism.

 > The JSON Schema team generally recommends against real-time schema generation.
 {: .prompt-danger }